anyaevostinar/anyaevostinar.github.io/classes/361-w21/evo_alg.md

 ## Logistics
 This is a lab assignment that you'll be handing in on Moodle.
 You should complete it on Friday Jan 8th, but it isn't due until Monday Jan 11th at 5:00pm Central.

-You'll complete most of the lab on HackerRank because they have great built-in test suites.
-You'll then copy and paste your solutions into Repl.it to save, download, and submit on Moodle.

 ## Setup
 Open the Evolutionary Algorithm project on Repl.it for starter code.